JPatel87/blossoming-bouquets/README.md

 The purpose of social media marketing is to increase awareness of the site, resulting in an increase in sales.

-A [Facebook](https://en-gb.facebook.com/) page has been created for the site to aid the above purpose - Facebook page link, see method of how Facebook page was created and screenshots below:
+A [Facebook](https://en-gb.facebook.com/) page has been created for the site to aid the above purpose.
+See Facebook page link, method of how Facebook page was created and Facebook screenshots below:

 * [Facebook link](https://www.facebook.com/people/Blossoming-Bouquets/100087176540298/)
 * [Facebook page creation](readme_documents/web-marketing/facebook-page-creation)